pastorjacklamb/sermon-manager-for-wordpress/readme.txt

 * Added podcasting with iTunes
 * Properly enqueueing all JavaScript and CSS
 * New template tags for easier theme customization
+* Added new taxonomy "Book of the Bible" to allow easy sorting of sermons

 = 1.3.3 =
 * Bug fix with menu not showing in some themes